TL;DR Social media platforms inadvertently cultivate the latest digital marketing trend: UGC.

 A quick review of the most popular ways consumers share their purchases shows it’s about engaging with friends and the greater social media audience.
 From the ‘empties’ series perpetuated by the never-sponsored Things I Bought and Liked where she goes through products she’s loved to the very last drop – wine included – to the way Far From Par Golf discusses golf courses and equipment, organic posts are the most trusted way for consumers to discover new products.
 And brands can have hundreds of thousands of these organic content pieces to leverage for their own campaigns.

 The key for using this digital channel is to understand what customers and fans are already posting, measure the impact, and reward them to garner more UGC.

 How to Build UGC with TikTok and Instagram

 Ignite your customers and fans then watch the content roll in.
-Brands who own and grow their UGC already benefit from the audience interaction TikTok and Instagram provide.
+Brands that own and grow their UGC already benefit from the audience interaction TikTok and Instagram provide.
 Smart brands take it a step further, building on engagement and accessing thousands of authentic posts.
 This ability to repurpose the creativity of hundreds, if not thousands of customers and fans gives brands a repository of already-proven-popular user generated content to use in their own campaigns.